Go with your gut.

-As well as absorbing energy from food, gut microbes are essential to helping humans take in nutrients.
+As well as absorbing energy from food, gut microbes are essential to helping humans absorb nutrients.
 Gut bacteria help us break down complex molecules in meats and vegetables, for example.
 Without the aid of gut bacteria, plant cellulose is indigestible.

 Gut microbes use their metabolic activities to influence our food cravings and feelings of being full.

 The diversity of the microbiota is related to the diversity of the diet.
-Younger adults trying out a wide variety of foods display a more varied gut microbiota than adults who follow a distinct dietary pattern day after day.
+Younger adults trying out a wide variety of foods display a more varied gut microbiota than adults who follow a particular dietary pattern daily.

-From the moment an animal is born, they start building their microbiome.
-Humans acquire their first microbes from the entrance of their mother’s cervix on arrival into the world.
+From the moment an animal is born, they start building its microbiome.
+Humans acquire their first microbes from entering their mother’s cervix on arrival into the world.

 Without these early microbial guests, adaptive immunity would not exist.
-This is a vital defensive mechanism that learns how to respond to microbes after encountering them.
+This vital defensive mechanism learns how to respond to microbes after encountering them.
 This allows for a quicker and more effective response to disease-causing organisms.